Bones, ashes at Liberia crematorium a reminder of Ebola trauma

 Dehmietay Dehmie, head of the volunteers who operated the crematorium, believes he burned the bodies of his three sisters, who died from Ebola, but has no idea where their ashes now lie.

-“They were brought here but I could not recognize them because bodies are brought in body bags,” said Dehmie, who - like other members of the cremation team in Boys Town - has been ostracized by the local community.
+"They were brought here but I could not recognise them because bodies are brought in body bags," said Dehmie, who - like other members of the cremation team in Boys Town - has been ostracised by the local community.

 President Ellen Johnson Sirleaf's government decided to start mass cremation at the height of the epidemic in August after scores of people contracted Ebola at traditional burials.